Local FAQ CH

 The special FBox library PCD7_D7 is now available for PG5 2.0.
 (FAQ #101356)

-The FBox library regarding the exchanges of datas with the Panels ESA (PCD7.D7xx) and PCD controllers is available for PG5 2.0.
+The FBox library regarding the exchanges of datas with the Panels ESA (PCD7.D7xx) and PCD controllers is available for PG5 2.0 and can be used also in PG5 2.1, PG5 2.2 and PG5 2.3.

 Support für Schweizer Kunden (FAQ #100142)